-Capture method — Pelagic trawl
+Capture method — Pelagic trawl, Purse seine

 Capture area — North East Atlantic (FAO 27)

-Stock area — Western Baltic
+Stock area — Baltic Sea (West), Skagerrak and Kattegat: Western Baltic Spring Spawners

 Herring belongs to the same family of fish (clupeids) as sprat and pilchard.
 It can grow to greater than 40 cm, although size differs between races (distinct breeding stocks).
 Most herring landed are around 25 cm.
 Herring are sexually mature at between 3-9 years (depending on stock) and populations include both spring and autumn spawners.
 At least one population in UK waters spawns in any one month of the year.
 Herring have an important role in the marine ecosystem, as a transformer of plankton at the bottom of the food chain to higher trophic or feeding levels, e.g. for cod, seabirds and marine mammals.
 It is also considered to have a major impact on other fish stocks as prey and predator and is itself prey for seabirds and marine mammals in the North Sea and other areas.
 Herring spawning and nursery areas are sensitive to anthropogenic or human influences such as sand and gravel extraction.

 The stock is at a critical level and fishing pressure remains above sustainable limits, while continuing against advice.